kid1carus/AppleWatchFaces/readme.md

   Currently the watch hands are using UIKit paths and has support for PNGs.
 See the example **SecondHandTypes.SecondHandTypeFancyRed** in Shared/Nodes/MinuteHand.swift.
 The code will attempt to tint the PNG pixels with the chosen hand color.
 White pixels will colorize to the chosen color, and black will not tint at all.
 Colors in between will blend.
 Import your PNG assets into the /Shared/Media.xcassets folder.

+  There has been many requests for the app to allow adding PNG hands inside the app.
+I am investigating this for a future build.

 5. **Can I use my own background images from my phone in the app?**

   Yes, tap on the camera icon in the background color picker to pull an image off the phone's camera or gallery.